AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-videoplayer.md

 ---
 description: The video player is the rectangular area where the video content is displayed within the viewer.
-seo-description: The video player is the rectangular area where the video content is displayed within the viewer.
-seo-title: Video player

 solution: Experience Manager
 title: Video player
-uuid: d7431a7b-6078-45d6-a364-434b3b44ecf4

 feature: Dynamic Media Classic,Viewers,SDK/API,Mix Media Sets
 role: Developer,Business Practitioner
 ---